willbush/blog/content/blog/impermanent-nixos-part1.md

 copy any settings you want into the `/mnt/etc/nixos/ex-nixos-starter-config/configuration.nix` file.

-If you like rename [blitzar](https://en.wikipedia.org/wiki/Blitzar) to whatever hostname you like.
+If you like, rename [blitzar](https://en.wikipedia.org/wiki/Blitzar) to whatever hostname you like.
 I usually name my hosts after astronomical bodies or concepts for fun.